Nottingham Forest F.C.: Brian Clough and Peter Taylor (1975–1982)

 Forest declined to play in the home and away 1979 Intercontinental Cup against Paraguay's Club Olimpia.
-Forest beat F.C.
-Barcelona 2–1 on aggregate in the 1979 European Super Cup in January and February 1980, Charlie George scoring the only goal in the home first leg, while Burns scored an equaliser in the return in Spain.
+Forest beat Barcelona 2–1 on aggregate in the 1979 European Super Cup in January and February 1980, Charlie George scoring the only goal in the home first leg, while Burns scored an equaliser in the return in Spain.
 In the 1979–80 Football League Cup Forest reached a third successive final.
 A defensive mix up between Needham and Shilton let Wolves' Andy Gray tap in to an empty net.
 Forest passed up numerous chances, losing 1–0.
 In the 1979–80 European Cup quarter-final, Forest won 3–1 at Dinamo Berlin to overturn a 1–0 home defeat.
 In the semi-final, they beat Ajax 2–1 on aggregate.
 They beat Hamburg 1–0 in the 1980 European Cup final at Madrid's Santiago Bernabéu Stadium to retain the trophy; after 20 minutes, Robertson scored, after exchanging passes with Birtles, and Forest then defended solidly.
 Forest finished fifth in the 1979–80 Football League.

 In the 1980–81 European Cup first round, Forest lost 2–0 on aggregate to 1–0 defeats home and away by CSKA Sofia.
 McGovern subsequently said the double defeat by CSKA affected the team's self-confidence, in that they had lost out to modestly talented opponents.
 Forest lost the 1980 European Super Cup on away goals after a 2–2 aggregate draw against Valencia; Bowyer scored both Forest goals in the home first leg.
-On 11 February 1981, Forest lost 1–0 in the 1980 Intercontinental Cup against Uruguayan side, Club Nacional de Football.
+On 11 February 1981, Forest lost 1–0 in the 1980 Intercontinental Cup against Uruguayan side, Nacional.
 The match was played for the first time at the neutral venue National Stadium in Tokyo before 62,000 fans.